3mdeb/verified-boot/verified_boot_main.md

-Role-Based boot is a term proposed by Kicksecure, it is a concept of booting operating system into different modes based on user roles in order to enhance security by isolating executable activities and permissions.
+Role-Based boot is a term proposed by Kicksecure, it is a concept of booting operating system into different modes based on user roles in order to enhance security.
+Each role (mode) should have limited variety of workloads it's allowed to perform and limited access to resources.
+This is similar to principle of least privilege.
 The aim for role-base boot concept is to develop more secure and flexible OS environments by tailoring boot models to specific user roles for performing permissible range of tasks.

 Role-based boot is implemented in Kicksecure and Whonix operating systems.
 Currently supported boot modes are[^1]: